million-views/praas/praas-app/README.md

 app
 ├── components     //<- reusable widgets within the app ├── main.js        //<- app shell
-├── routes         //<- are pages or containers in a flow └── style          //<- app wide look and feel *may* go here
+├── main.scss      //<- app wide look and feel *may* go here ├── routes         //<- are pages or containers in a flow
 ```
 ### Application State ###
 The global state of an application is under 'store' folder, optionally present